 Okay, so now that you’ve done that, what did you learn?
 What goals did you have that have changed?
 What events took place that made your goals no longer desired, needed, or possible?

-Over the next several weeks, I’ll be researching and writing about influential women of the Bible.
+I plan to research and write about influential women of the Bible.
 Each of the women that I will highlight also went through life changing events.
 Each woman had set out on a path; she had visions and goals for her future; she knew what she wanted in life, and she was on track to achieving that future, until a she made a choice, or an event that was out of her control changed everything.
 Just like me, just like you.
 Life has a way of knocking us off the course when we least expect it.
 But just because we get derailed does not mean we have to abandon the journey, and forget about who we wanted to be.
 It just means you may have to take a different path to get there.